ThomasMBury/charlie-bury-website/content/en/blog/script-consultancy.md

 * LADY MACBETH (2016), William Oldroyd

 ## Get in Touch
 Discover my competitive rates and how I can provide expert feedback tailored to your screenplay.
-Contact me through my website or reach out on LinkedIn.
+Contact me through the site or via LinkedIn.